LukePappa/Ourism/text.md

 This is being.
 It transcends, grounds, and is everything.
-One may acquire a profound and unshakable contentment with simply existing by bringing their attention to it.
+One may acquire a profound and unshakable contentment in simply existing by bringing their attention to it.